-Coordination of cs-systems which belong to the same class of s-system, or of configurations of cs-systems which belong to the same s-system classes, allow for persistent excitation, as shown in the (a) examples below.
-However, when this "coordinate structure" constraint is violated, as in the (b) and (c)

-examples, we observe island effects.
-These can be reinterpreted as non-coherence due to violation of our configurational hypotheses.
+Coordination of cs-systems which belong to the same class of s-system, or of configurations of cssystems which belong to the same s-system classes, allows for persistent excitation, as shown in the (a) examples below.
+However, when this "coordinate structure" constraint is violated, as in the (b) and (c) examples, we observe island effects.
+As we argue below, the non-coherence of wh-questions in the above cases is due to violation of configurational hypotheses.

-- 1. N coordination

-Al drinks coffee and tea
+1. N coordination 2.
+VP coordination 3.
+Clausal coordination Al drinks coffee and tea Al drinks coffee and eats granola.
+Al drinks coffee and Bo eats granola. a.

-- a.
 What does Al drink?

-- b.
+What does Al drink and eat?
+What does Al drink and Bo eat? b.
 What does Al drink coffee and?

-- c.
-What does Al drink and tea?

-- 2. VP coordination

-Al drinks coffee and eats granola.

-What does Al drink and eat?

-- What does Al drink coffee and eat?
+What does Al drink coffee and eat?
+What does Al drink coffee and Bo eat? С. What does Al drink and tea?
 What does Al drink and eat granola?

-- 3. Clausal coordination

-Al drinks coffee and Bo eats granola.

-What does Al drink and Bo eat?

-What does Al drink coffee and Bo eat?

 What does Al drink and Bo eat granola?

 The coherence of the (a) examples is predicted by our analysis of coordinative reorganizations in ellipsis.
-There we proposed that coordinative reorganizations-whether clausal or subclausal-do not demote to ground a cs-system if that system has no corresponding lexical competitor which is promoted from ground.
+Coordinative reorganizations-whether clausal or subclausal-do not demote to ground a cs-system if that system has no corresponding lexical competitor which is promoted from ground.
 In other words, coordinative reorganizations are not grounding.
 For example (2a) we picture the following trajectory.
-Both [Al]{N} and [what]{N} persist in an excited state through the coordinative reorganization £4 because no competitors for these systems are promoted from ground.
+Both [Al]{N} and [what]{N} persist in an excited state through the coordinative reorganization $\hat{E}4$ because no competitors for these systems are promoted from ground.

 There are various possible explanations for the non-coherence of the (b) and (c) examples.
 In the (b) examples, [coffee]{-N} interferes with [what]{-N} in the epochs before selection of [and].
-Furthermore, given our analysis of [and]{conj} as a system which becomes excited only upon ungrounding of another system, (1b) could be non-coherent also because the selection of [and]{conj} does not co-occur with promotion of another system.
-The non-coherence of the (c) examples is more challenging to explain from a production perspective; however, from the perspective of interpretation, it seems likely that an interpreter would couple [what]{N} to [drink]{V} and ground the entire configuration, leaving the remaining cs-system unable to cohere.
+Furthermore, given our analysis of [and]{CONJ} as a system which becomes excited only upon ungrounding of another system, the (b) utterances should be non-coherent because the selection of [and]{CONJ} does not co-occur with promotion of another system.
+For example, in (1b), when [and]{CONJ} is promoted to selection, there is no system which it is promoted with.
+The non-coherence of the (c) examples is more challenging to explain from a production perspective; however, from the perspective of interpretation, it seems likely that an interpreter would couple [what]{N} to [drink]{V} and ground the entire configuration, leaving the remaining cs-systems unable to cohere.

 Another mechanism for island effects relates to circumstances in which one of set of coupled lexical systems is promoted initially with augmented excitation.
 For example, when an {ADJ} or {POSS} modifier is coupled to {N}, promotion of the modifier to selection level in the initial configuration prevents coherence.
-Examples (1a)-(1d) illustrate the island patterns.
-Note that a strongly grounding reorganization analysis is not possible here because no grounding reorganization occurs in these trajectories.

-ISIANUS pied-piping Al drinks Bo's coffee.
+Examples (1a)-(1d) below illustrate the island patterns.
+Note that a strongly grounding reorganization analysis is not possible here because no grounding reorganization occurs in these trajectories. islands pied-piping Al drinks Bo's coffee.
 1a.
 Whose does Al drink coffee?1b.
 What does Al drink Bo's?
 2a.
-Whose coffee does Al drink?
-2b.
+Whose coffee does Al drink?2b.
 Bo's what does Al drink?
 Al drinks cold coffee.
 1c.
 Which does Al drink coffee?
 1d.
 What does Al drink cold?
 2c.
 Which coffee does Al drink?
 2d.
 Cold what does Al drink?